-Easy to use and easy to love, the Burley D'Lite is lightweight, comfortable for kids, and overall an amazing trailer for parents on the go.
+Easy to use and easy to love, the Burley D'Lite is lightweight, comfortable for kids, and an all-around amazing trailer.

-**This review of the 2015 Burley D’lite.
-Small changed have been made to the current model.
+**This review is the 2015 Burley D’Lite.
+Small changes have been made to the current model.
 The center buckle is no longer available and the seats now come with Burley’s unique S.I.T.
-(Spring Integrated Technology) seats which allow the should strap to stay up and out of the way when loaded children in the trailer.
+(Spring Integrated Technology) seats which allow the should strap to stay up and out of the way when loaded children in the trailer and the trailer now cost $689.
 The Thule Cougar has also been discontinued, the new Thule Cross is its replacement.